Skip to content

 wabisabi art

 The Philosophy of Wabi-Sabi: A Guide to Understanding Art and Life What Is Wabi-Sabi?
-Wabi-sabi is a Japanese concept that embraces imperfection and transience.
-It finds beauty in the flawed and in...
+Wabi-sabi is a Japanese aesthetic that finds beauty in imperfection.
+It's a way of seeing the world that values...

 Read more